NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

         <B>Avoid leaving the device in a black screen state for extended periods or attempting to boot repeatedly with an SD card containing an incompatible JetPack version.</B>

-        There is a chance that accumulated boot failures may trigger the L4T launcher to always boot into recovery kernel.
+        Accumulated boot failures may trigger the L4T launcher to always boot into the recovery kernel.

         If this happens, even after switching to the proper JetPack 5.1.3 SD card, it won't boot from the SD card until we manually change the L4T Launcher setting.

-    Although we don't recommend for the above stated reason, you could skip to [***6️⃣ Boot with JetPack 6.x SD card***](#6-boot-with-jetpack-6x-sd-card), and try your luck to see if your Jetson just boots with the JetPack 6.x SD card.
+    Although we don't recommend it for the above-stated reason, you could skip to [***6️⃣ Boot with JetPack 6.x SD card***](#6-boot-with-jetpack-6x-sd-card), and try your luck to see if your Jetson just boots with the JetPack 6.x SD card.

     If the Ubuntu desktop does not appear within 3 minutes and the screen remains black (as shown below), it indicates that the unit is running an older UEFI firmware version that is incompatible with the JetPack 6.x SD card.